bravoalpha79/MothRadar/README.md

 _Validation: Revalidate HTML code of ticket__ _list.html.
 Re-check display of search box and buttons on test screen and on medium and desktop screens._

-Outcome: HTML code revelidated OK.
+Outcome: HTML code revalidated OK.
 Display unchanged on medium and larger screens, issue no longer present on test screen.
 Issue resolved.

 **Conclusion: Issue #4 is fixed and can be closed.**
 ***